Cycro54/Revive_Me/README.md

 * If more people ask for revive items with customizable options, I might add it: https://github.com/Cycro54/Revive_Me/issues/33
 * Also check this too for revive items: https://github.com/Cycro54/Revive_Me/issues/35
 * Add stats to statistic page for Revive me
+* (Config) If your timer runs out, instead of outright dying, you will be targetable by mobs.